 - Wash and cook properly.
 Never have raw mushrooms.

-- If you want to check if the mushroom is causing any side effect, eat it in a small amount and look for a reaction.
-Avoid if you experience any allergic reactions.
+- If you want to check if the mushroom is causing any side effects, eat it in small amounts and look for a reaction.
+Avoid it if you experience any allergic reactions.

 Next, we have the answers to some more questions about mushrooms during pregnancy.